Spantik: First ascents

 The first recorded attempt to climb Spantik was in 1906 by the American couple Fanny Bullock Workman and Dr. William Hunter Workman.
 They reached an altitude 1,000 feet below the summit.
 In 1955, Germans Reiner Diepen, Eduard Reinhardt and Jochen Tietze made the first successful ascent of Spantik via the Chogolungma Glacier up the southeast ridge.

 In 1978, separate Japanese expeditions made successful summits via the southeast ridge and the unclimbed south ridge.

 In 1985, a Dutch expedition made the fourth successful summit of Spantik, and the first ascents by female climbers Antoinette Briët, Sabine Deneer, and Dr. Margreet Hogeweg.

-In 1987, George Fowler and Anthony Victor Saunders made the first ascent of Spantik's "Golden Pillar" via its northwest face.
+In 1987, Michael George Fowler and Anthony Victor Saunders made the first ascent of Spantik's "Golden Pillar" via its northwest face.
 The route would not be summited again until 2000.

 In 1989, a Swiss-German expedition saw the next successful summits by female climbers, made by Irene Oehringer, Ursula Heynert, Eva Höllinger, Gerhild Kurze, and Monika Weber.

 In 2009, a Korean expedition by Kim Hyung-il, Kim Pal-bong, and Min Jun-young made a new route on Spantik's northwest face, climbing in alpine style.
 The 2,300 m route, Dream 2009 was climbed from July 8 to 14th and graded VI WI4 M8.

 Pakistani expeditions

-The first Pakistani expedition to Spantik took place in 1988, consisting of six Pakistan army personnel alongside a German expedition team, The first Pakistani to reach the summit was Muhammad Moiz Uddin Uppal.
+The first Pakistani expedition to Spantik took place in 1988, consisting of six Pakistan army personnel alongside a German expedition team, The first Pakistani to reach the summit was Captain Muhammad Moiz Uddin Uppal Now Brigadier Muhammad Moiz ud din Uppal.

 In July 2011, Spantik was climbed by a team of mountaineers from the Army High Altitude School Rattu.
 Lt Col Abdul Aziz supervised the team of climbers.

 In 2012, Abdul Jabbar Bhatti led the China-Pakistan Friendship Expedition to a successful ascent of Spantik in honor of the 60th anniversary of diplomatic relations between China and Pakistan.

 On August 2, 2017, Uzma Yousaf became the first Pakistani woman to climb Spantik as well as any peak above 7,000 meters in Pakistan.
 The next year, Komal Uzair became the second Pakistani woman to scale Spantik.

 On 14 August 2024, Fareed Hussain became the youngest mountaineer to summit Golden Peak.
 He hails from Rahimabad, a small village in Gilgit.

 Dual ascent

-In 1998, French climber Daniel Petraud summitted Spantik twice in 16 hours, a new milestone.
+In 1998, French climber Daniel Petraud summited Spantik twice in 16 hours, a new milestone.

 Youngest ascent

-On July 17, 2019, Selena Khawaja, a 10 year old girl from Abbottabad reached the summit, becoming the youngest person to scale Spantik and any peak over 7,000 metres in the world.
+On July 17, 2019, Selena Khawaja, a 10-year-old girl from Abbottabad reached the summit, becoming the youngest person to scale Spantik and any peak over 7,000 metres in the world.